ixla-dev/ixla-docs/docs/webhooks-integration.md

 - [EncoderLoadedMessage](#encoderloadedmessage-suspends-workflow)
 - [OcrExecutedMessage](#ocrexecutedmessage-suspends-workflow)

-These messages indicate that AIDA suspended the execution of a Job and it is waiting an external operation to complete (OCR output validation, Chip Encoding reading/writing).
+These messages indicate that AIDA suspended the execution of a Job and it is waiting an external operation to complete (OCR output validation, Chip Encoding, Magnetic / Chip / OCR readback).
 The receiving application can singnal the completion of the operation by sending an [ExternalProcessCompletedMessage](#externalprocesscompletedmessage) to the ***SignalExternalProcessCompleted*** API endpoint.

 #### Examples
 - [Handling EncoderLoaded Message](#handling-encoderloaded-message)